c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### Non-blocking NIO echo server

-In the following example, the non-blocking I/O model is implemented in the echo server with the Java NIO API.
-The ServerSocketChannel and SocketChannel explicitly are configured in the non-blocking mode, so the accept method of the ServerSocketChannel object and the read and write methods of the ServerSocket object are non-blocking.
+In the following example, _the non-blocking I/O model_ is implemented in an echo server with Java NIO API.

+The _ServerSocketChannel_ and _SocketChannel_ objects are explicitly configured in the non-blocking mode.
+The _ServerSocketChannel.accept_ method doesn't block and returns _null_ if no incoming connection is available or a SocketChannel otherwise.

+The _ServerSocket.read_ doesn't block and returns 0 if no data is available and positive number otherwise.

+The _ServerSocket.write_ method doesn't block (if the number of written bytes is less than free size in the output buffer of the socket).

 ```
-public class NioNonBlockingEchoServer extends Demo {
+public class NioNonBlockingEchoServer {

    public static void main(String[] args) throws IOException {
        ServerSocketChannel serverSocketChannel = ServerSocketChannel.open();